-Animal Kingdom has a Rainforest located at its entrance there is also a secondary entrance inside the park at the Oasis.
-If dining at Rainforest cafe you must show tickets again to get back into the park.
+The Animal Kingdom has a Rainforest Cafe located at its entrance there is also a secondary entrance inside the park at the Oasis.
+This restaurant is officially outside the park & you must show tickets again to get back into the park after your meal..

 The maze of paths at the Oasis all leads to Discovery Island including The Tree of Life.